-Nowadays, there are over 100,000 different types of molds all over the world.
-Some of them are harmful only to the environment while others can also be dangerous to a person’s health when exposed to it.
-In this article, we will be looking at Chaetomium and its effects.
+There are over 100,000 described species of mold all over the world.
+However, many remain undiscovered and researchers estimate that the true number of fungal species ranges between 2.2 and 3.8 million .
+Almost all of them are vital for the proper function of their ecosystems, while many species can also be dangerous to a person’s health if exposed to them.
+In this article, we will be reviewing molds of the Chaetomium genus and their effects.

-You can normally find Chaetomium in soil, air, dung, and plant debris.
-Chaetomium species are initially cottony and white in colour but turn greyish-green as they mature.
+Chaetomium molds are commonly found in soil, air, dung, and plant debris.
+The colonies are initially cottony and white in colour but turn greyish-green as they mature.
 They grow quickly, feeding off of any materials that contain cellulose such as paper, fabrics and drywall.

 The most common species include C. atrobrunneum, C. funicola, C. globosum and C. strumarium.

-Chaetomium is highly destructive and can cause infections in humans.
+Chaetomium molds are highly destructive and can cause infections in humans.
 However, as with most molds, you can prevent infections with proper cleaning and maintenance of your indoor environment.

 If you discover a mold problem in your home, you should seek professional mold remediation as soon as possible.
-And to prevent the mold from growing back, consistently keep the relative humidity inside your home under 50%.
+To prevent the mold from growing back, keep the relative humidity inside your home consistently under 50%.

 What is Chaetomium?

-Chaetomium is a dangerous type of mold that is commonly found in soil, dung, air, and plant debris.
-It is characterized by a strong smell that is dusty and thrives in drywalls that have water damage.
+Chaetomium is a genus of dangerous molds that are commonly found in soil, compost, dung, air, and plant debris.
+They are characterized by a strong dusty smell and they thrive in water damaged building materials.

 What are Chaetomium species?